People Power in East Westwood

 ABOUT THE PHOTOGRAPH:

-And going down to a judge's chambers and sitting in her chair and putting on her robe was really a big deal to me.
-And I felt like I remember, when she asked who wanted to wear the robe, we all were kind of nervous because we didn't have a positive images of judges; we knew they threw people in jail.
-So that was a big thing.
-And this picture was kind of like a turning point for me.
-Because growing up, you know, people in the neighborhood all had the same type of jobs, and nothing is wrong with that, but going to see a person that looked like me in such a high position, let me know that there was more out there that I could obtain.
+Going down to a judge’s chambers, sitting in her chair, and putting on her robe was a really big deal to me.
+I remember when she asked who wanted to wear the robe, we were all kind of nervous because we didn’t have positive images of judges; we only knew that they threw people in jail.
+So that was a big moment.
+This picture was kind of a turning point for me.
+Growing up, people in the neighborhood all had the same types of jobs—and there’s nothing wrong with that—but going to see someone who looked like me in such a high position let me know there was more out there that I could obtain.

-And part of my People Power has been me being a leader.
-I think in this picture, it shows because I was willing to go ahead and throw on that robe and sit in the chair and sit in the front as an adult, to continue being on the Community Council and speaking in front of our city's Council and represent my community and doing that.
-I think that my people power is leadership.
-It always has been.
-And if people look at this picture, I want people like Reggie and Rodney and even Melba Marsh in this case to know that sometimes it's a small things that you can do for a child that has a big influence on the rest of their life.”
+Part of my people power is being a leader.
+I think this picture shows that, because I was willing to go ahead, throw on that robe, sit in the chair, and sit in the front.
+As an adult, I’ve continued being on the community council, speaking in front of our city’s council, and representing my community.
+I think my people power is leadership—it always has been.
+If people look at this picture, I want folks like Reggie, Rodney, and even Melba Marsh to know that sometimes it’s the small things you do for a child that have a big influence on the rest of their life.”